 The life cycle analyses of Geothermal power plants2 found emissions of 38gCOeq/kWh, which was 95% less than coal 820 grams carbon dioxide equivalent per kilowatt hour (820gCOeq/kWh) and 92% less than natural gas 490 grams carbon dioxide equivalent per kilowatt hour (490gCOeq/kWh).

 Geothermal plants have different methods of converting and cooling geothermal resources into electricity, with the environmental impacts depending mainly on the method.
 Let’s dive into the impacts of geothermal energy on the environment.

 We need to look at open and closed-loop systems when considering air emissions.
 With closed-loop systems, manufacturers inject the gases emanating from gas wells back into the ground, ensuring that air emissions are minimal.

-On the other hand, the open loop systems release gases like carbon dioxide, methane, ammonia, and hydrogen sulfide, which is the most common of all the gases, according to a guide to geothermal energy and the environment by the Geothermal Energy Association6.
+On the other hand, the open loop systems release gases like carbon dioxide, methane, ammonia, and hydrogen sulfide, which is the most common of all the gases, according to a guide to geothermal energy and the environment5 by the Geothermal Energy Association.

-Geothermal power plants can have a significant impact on water consumption and water quality.
+Geothermal development can have a significant impact on water consumption and water quality.
 Water that comes from underground reservoirs comes with high amounts of minerals like sulfur and salts.

 Also, a geothermal power plant re-injects water into a geothermal reservoir to prevent land subsidence and contamination.
 Most times, during the process of re-injection, water gets lost as steam.
 To maintain a constant water volume, water is needed externally.
 The amount required will depend on the size of the geothermal power plant and the technology employed.
 However, most geothermal power facilities use dirty water for the process.